hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ### Within or outside of the application
 >For each activity: Does the activity happen from within the running application or is it made possible from something outside of the application?
 For example, a REPL works within a running process while the interactions with an auto test runner are based on re-running the application from the outside without any interactive access to process internal data.

+All liveness activities are triggered from outside the running application.
+The Eclipse Debugger makes use of the JVM's debugging channel to initiate the activity.
+However, the liveness is applied inside the application's JVM.
+The available liveness features depend on the debugger's and the application's JVM implementation.

 ---